Research reports, articles and submissions across a range of advocacy topics.

 Anglicare has provided many submissions over the years to multiple youth justice inquiries and consultation rounds.

-Most recently (2023-24), we provided a submission to the Queensland Government Youth Justice Reform Select Committee inquiry into youth justice reform.
+Earlier in 2023-24, we provided a submission to the Queensland Government Youth Justice Reform Select Committee inquiry into youth justice reform.
 Our submission drew heavily on the voices of the young people from our Intensive Bail Initiative program in Logan and on the Gold Coast, recognising that there are relatively few opportunities for young people themselves to offer insights into what would deter them from offending behaviours.
 This submission provided one way for Government to hear their voices.

 We also contributed to the consultation regarding the Queensland Community Safety Bill 2024.
 Our submission focused on provisions of the Bill that potentially provide opportunities for even more media negativity and sensationalism about youth offending.
 We argue that such reporting encourages stereotyping of young people and influences community perceptions, as well as action such as ‘Facebook vigilantism’ that alienates young people from their communities.
 This in turn undermines the possibility of community ties and support acting as key protective factors for young people in steering them away from potential offending behaviours.